 - Bring others into the conversation through mirroring tone and opening up body language

-- Prepare your thoughts and knowledge ahead of time where possible
+- Prepare your thoughts and know ahead of time where possible